salmasalam024/CICD-Pipeline/README.md

 4. **Email Notifications**:
    - Email notifications are sent upon completion or failure of the pipeline.
    - Notifications include pipeline status, group members' information, and the date of execution.

-## Prerequisites

-- Jenkins server installed and configured on the first virtual machine.
-- Ansible installed and configured on the Jenkins server.
-- GitLab repository accessible from the Jenkins server.

-## Pipeline Setup

-1. **Install Required Jenkins Plugins**:
-   - Install the following Jenkins plugins:
-     - Pipeline Plugin
      - Git Plugin
      - Email Extension Plugin (for sending email notifications)